anitianinc/anitian-fedflex-fedramp-20x/README.md

 ## Submission Details
 Our final assessment is available to the FedRAMP PMO through our Insights platform.
-However, in the spirit of open collaboration and transparency, we include here a public version of our assessment file, the file schema, and the letter of attestation from our 3-PAO partner A-LIGN.
+However, in the spirit of open collaboration and transparency, we include here a public version of our assessment file, the file schema, and a letter of attestation from our 3PAO partner A-LIGN.

 | File | Description |
 |----------|----------|